 With so many colors, shapes and sizes, succulent plants are tailor-made for mixing and matching into any design you like.
-Create a mosaic with lasting interest.
+Create a mosaic with lasting interest with outdoor succulent plants.
 You can even throw in a few miniature cactus plants—which prefer the same growing conditions—for extra texture.

 Lee Yiu Tung/Shutterstock

 Top a fence or wall with planter boxes and let succulent plants grow upward and trail downward to soften the structure and add visual interest where it was lacking before.
 The drought-tolerant outdoor succulent plants won’t need to be watered constantly, as other garden plants would.

 Create a Piece of Art